michaeloryl/javascript-developer-exercises/README.md

 You will need to have a recent version of Node.js installed to run your code.
 We make use of some built-in Node modules for testing the results of your code, such as our use of Node's `assert.deepEqual()` call in exercise 1.
 You may feel free to use ES6 constructs for your work, as well.

 Once you have completed your exercises, email the URL of your forked project or a ZIP file of the actual project to your recruiter so that it may be forwarded on to my company.
+If you send a ZIP file, please make sure not to include any `NODE_MODULES` folders.